C Camps (Grades 6-7)

 Brought to you by the Bohart Museum of Entomology and the UCD Museum of Wildlife & Fish Biology

-Applications for 2024 will be available in mid-January!
+โœ… Applications for 2025 will be available in mid-January!

 Together with the UCD Museum of Wildlife & Fish Biology and Campus Recreation we launched Bio Boot Camp in 2011, a camp for junior high aged students who are interested in the natural sciences.
 There is limited enrollment and so we ask that the students themselves be part of the enrollment process.
 This is a full day camp from 8:30 am-5:30 pm on Tuesday and Wednesday based at UC Davis.
 Then on Thursday morning we travel to UC Davis Bodega Bay Field Station on the coast.
 We return to Davis on Friday afternoon.
 (Monday, June 19th is the federal holiday Juneteenth and so camp this year will start the following day.)